 If adolescence is the storm and curiosity the spark, then guidance is the compass.

 Young people don’t need a map with every path marked out.
-What they need is a steady light, someone who can show the difference between distraction and discovery, pressure and purpose.
+What they need is a steady point of reference, someone who can help them tell the difference between distraction and discovery, pressure and purpose.

-Guidance isn’t control — it’s presence.
-It’s the quiet reassurance that someone is there when the questions get too heavy or when the risks outweigh the rewards.
+Guidance isn’t control.
+It’s presence.
+It’s the quiet reassurance that someone is there when the questions get heavy or when the risks outweigh the rewards.

 The best mentors and teachers don’t hand over answers.
 They help build the tools for navigating uncertainty.
 They show how to test limits safely and how to return stronger from mistakes.

 Guidance in adolescence isn’t about directing every step.
-In a teaching sense, it’s the balance between structure and freedom — giving young people enough support to feel safe and enough space to discover for themselves.
+In a teaching sense, it’s the balance between structure and freedom.
+Enough support to feel safe.
+Enough space to discover things for yourself.

-When we talk about guidance in education, we’re not talking about control.
-We’re talking about relationship — the steady presence of an adult who can model patience, listen without judgement and step in when a student can’t yet see the way forward.
+In schools, guidance lives in relationship.
+It’s the steady presence of an adult who can model patience, listen without judgement and step in when a student can’t yet see the way forward.
+Not to take over but to hold the line long enough for confidence to return.

-In the end, guidance is what turns curiosity into growth — what transforms wandering into becoming.
+In the end, guidance is what turns curiosity into growth.
+It’s what transforms wandering into becoming.

 Because mistakes will always come.
 They are part of the raw material of adolescence, the cracks through which light gets in.
-Without them, there is no resilience, no wisdom, no real learning.
+Without them there is no resilience, no wisdom and no real learning.

-Guidance doesn’t erase mistakes — it reframes them.
+Guidance doesn’t erase mistakes.
+It reframes them.
 A gentle hand on the shoulder can show that a wrong turn is not failure but feedback.
-That falling short isn’t the end of the story but the place where new strength is found.
+That falling short isn’t the end of the story but the place where new strength begins.

 When guidance is present, mistakes become milestones.
 Curiosity stays alive.
 Adolescence finds shape without losing its fire.